Qualifications & Memberships

 His research interests include micro- and nanofabrication, surface patterning and the application of microfluidics to Lab-on-a-Chip devices.
-Major research projects he is currently involved in investigate the use of microfluidics to improve the Bioimprint cellular replication and imaging process; force patterns in moving C. elegans using elastomeric micropillars; chemical surface patterning using laminar flow microfluidics; and droplet coalescence and self-propelling in digital microfluidic.
+Major research projects he is currently involved in investigate the use of microfluidics to improve the Bioimprint cellular replication and imaging process, measure force patterns in cells and microorganisms using elastomeric micropillars.

 - Degnan RM., McTaggart AR., Shuey LS., Pame LJ., Smith GR., Gardiner DM., Nock V., Soffe R., Sale S. and Garrill A. (2022) Exogenous double-stranded RNA inhibits infection physiology of rust fungi to reduce symptoms in planta.
 Molecular Plant Pathology http://dx.doi.org/10.1111/mpp.13286.

 - Lacalendola N., Tayagui A., Ting M., Malmstrom J., Nock V., Willmott GR. and Garrill A. (2022) Biomechanical responses of encysted zoospores of the oomycete Achlya bisexualis to hyperosmotic stress are consistent with an ability to turgor regulate.
 Fungal Genetics and Biology 159 103676 http://dx.doi.org/10.1016/j.fgb.2022.103676.

 - Meffan R., Menges J., Dolamore F., Mak D., Fee C., Dobson R. and Nock V. (2022) Capillaric-Field Effect Transistors.
 Microsystem & Nanoengineering 8 33 http://dx.doi.org/10.1038/s41378-022-00360-8.